misterunix/basicbots/README.md

 I expect it will take time for me to learn the ins and outs of managing an Open Source repo.
 I ask for your help, in all areas of the project.

-- Fix spelling errors and typos.
+- Fixxing spelling errors and typos.
+- Creating documentation.
 - Documenting the code.
 - Squashing bugs.
 - Adding features.